 CHRIS PRIEST / SCIENCE PHOTO LIBRARY CHRIS PRIEST / SCIENCE PHOTO LIBRARY

-Radiographer talking to patient prior to a mammography examination, an X-ray technique which reveals fine details of internal breast tissues.
-Its major use is in detecting breast cancer, as the appearance of cancers on a mammogram differs from that of benign conditions such as cysts.
+Mammography equipment installed at King's College Hospital, London.
+Mammography is an X-ray technique that is used to reveal fine details of internal breast tissues.
+Its main use is as a means of screening for breast cancer, as the appearance of cancerous tumours on a mammogram differs from that of benign conditions such as cysts.
 To obtain an image, the breast is compressed into a relatively flat plane between two plastic sheets before exposing the tissues to X-rays.
 Small tumours detected at an early stage may sometimes be treated in a conservative manner without resort to a mastectomy, the surgical removal of the whole breast.
-Photographed at King's College Hospital, London.
+Equipment set up for magnification view (x1.5).